jacobhumston/Pterodactyl-Server-Manager/README.md

+# THIS IS NOT FINSIHED AND DOES NOT ACTUALLY WORK...

 # Pterodactyl-Server-Manager

 Pterdoactyle Server Manager (PSM) is a free-to-use Discord Bot, which allows you to manage your servers from a Discord Bot. **Reminder:** PSM requires an API key to work.